Bio

 In 2015, David took up his present post as Director of Messianic Jewish Studies and Professor of New Testament and Jewish Studies at The King's University in Southlake, Texas.

 David has published numerous books and articles on the New Testament, Second Temple Judaism, and Jewish-Christian relations.
-His publications include the Second Edition of A Jew to the Jews: Jewish Contours of Pauline Flexibility in 1 Corinthians 9:19-23 (Pickwick, 2016; Mohr Siebeck, 2011), which won the Franz Delitzsch Prize from the Freie Theologische Akademie in Germany, and Introduction to Messianic Judaism: Its Ecclesial Context and Biblical Foundations (with Joel Willitts; Zondervan, 2013).
-David is currently working on several projects related to post-supersessionist theology.
+His publications include and Covenant and the People of God: Essays in Honor of Mark S. Kinzer (with Jonathan Kaplan and Jennifer M. Rosner), the Second Edition of A Jew to the Jews: Jewish Contours of Pauline Flexibility in 1 Corinthians 9:19-23 (Pickwick, 2016; Mohr Siebeck, 2011), which won the Franz Delitzsch Prize from the Freie Theologische Akademie in Germany, and Introduction to Messianic Judaism: Its Ecclesial Context and Biblical Foundations (with Joel Willitts; Zondervan, 2013).
+David is currently working on several projects related to Messianic Judaism and post-supersessionist theology.

-David and Harumi have been married now for 35 years and they have three daughters and a son-in-law: Hana & Josh, Elisa and Miryam.
+David and Harumi have been married now for 36 years and they have three daughters, two sons-in-law, and two grandchildren.

 David considers himself to be the most blessed man on the planet.
 Every day he experiences the truth of Proverbs 18:22, "He who finds a wife finds happiness and has won the favor of the Lord."